-- During NR23, the CAA will commission an independent high level review of the cost efficiency of NERL's capex in RP3.
-If the review identifies any expenditure as inefficient, the CAA may decide to disallow some or all of the inefficient expenditure.
-This will be achieved by a downwards adjustment to NERL's starting RAB for NR28. - The Independent Reviewer reviewed the efficiency of NERL's capex in RP3 on an ongoing basis.
-The Independent Reviewer will undertake a discrete review on part of NERL's capex in NR23 to determine if any capex is demonstrably inefficient and/ or wasteful.
-Dependent on the timing of the review, this will be achieved by either a downwards adjustment to NERL's starting RAB for NR28 or to its starting RAB for NR33.
-The expectation is that any downwards adjustment relating to inefficient expenditure in the first three years of NR23 will be made to the starting RAB in NR28, while any downwards adjustment relating to inefficient expenditure in the last two years of NR23 will be made to the starting RAB of NR33.

-During NR23 the Independent Reviewer will also be reviewing the efficiency of NERL's capex in NR23 on an ongoing basis.
-As in RP3, if the Independent Reviewer identifies any expenditure as inefficient, the CAA may decide to disallow some or all of the inefficient expenditure.
-Dependent on the timing of these ongoing reviews, this will be achieved by either a downwards adjustment to NERL's starting RAB for NR28 or to its starting RAB for NR33.
-The expectation is that any downwards adjustment relating to inefficient expenditure in the first three years of NR23 will be made to the starting RAB in NR28, while any downwards adjustment relating to inefficient expenditure in the last two years of NR23 will be made to the starting RAB of NR33.
+- During NR23, the CAA will commission an independent high level review of whether any of NERL's capex in RP3 has been Demonstrably Inefficient and/or Wasteful Expenditure (DIWE).
+If the review identifies any capex as DIWE, the CAA may decide to disallow some or all of the DIWE capex.
+This will be achieved by a downwards adjustment to NERL's starting RAB for NR28.
+Any RP3 programmes that carry on in NR23 will be reviewed separately once the programme has been completed. - During NR23 the Independent Reviewer (appointed to report on NERL's delivery of and engagement on its capex programme under Condition 10(9) of NERL's licence) may undertake a discrete review of whether part of NERL's capex in NR23 has been DIWE.
+Dependent on the timing of the review, if the Independent Reviewer finds any of NERL's capex to be DIWE, the CAA may decide to disallow some or all of the DIWE capex from NERL's starting RAB for NR28 or to its starting RAB for NR33.
+The expectation is that any downwards adjustment relating to DIWE capex in the first three years of NR23 will be made to the starting RAB in NR28, while any downwards adjustment relating to DIWE capex in the last two years of NR23 will be made to the starting RAB of NR33. - For capex in NR23 that was not able to be reviewed during NR23 the Independent Reviewer will review in NR28 whether any of this capex in NR23 has been DIWE.
+If the Independent Reviewer identifies any capex as DIWE, the CAA may decide to disallow some or all of the DIWE capex from NERL's starting RAB for NR28 or to its starting RAB for NR33.